Casino

 Residential development activity is lower than average in Casino according to AreaSearch's national comparison of local real estate markets

 AreaSearch analysis of ABS building approval numbers shows Casino recorded around 28 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, approximately 143 homes were approved, with an additional four approved so far in FY-26.
-Despite population decline during this period, development activity has been adequate relative to population changes, which may benefit buyers.
+Between FY-21 and FY-25, approximately 144 homes were approved, with an additional 4 approved so far in FY-26.
+Despite population decline during this period, development activity has been adequate relative to the population change, which could be beneficial for buyers.

 Frequently Asked Questions - Development